clem21chan/clem21chan/README.md

 # Hi there!
 I'm Clement 👋

 - 🧙‍♂️ I am a data science magician that transforms incomprehensible datasets into compelling stories.
-As a fellow mage, I'm constantly learning new skills, techniques, and machine-learning spells to cast out unknown gems in data 💎
+As a fellow mage, I'm constantly learning new skills, techniques, and machine-learning spells to cast out unknown gems in data. 💎

-- 😁 Feel free to explore my projects in my repository
+- 😁 Feel free to explore my projects in the repository!

 **Let's Connect!**